 Preventing Mold Growth on Metal

 Once you’ve cleaned the mold from the metal surface, taking preventive steps to stop future infestations is essential.
-Here are some tips to keep mold at bay:
+Here are some tips to keep mold at bay in metal areas:

 Improve Ventilation: Ensure proper airflow in areas where moisture tends to accumulate.
 Installing exhaust fans in bathrooms and kitchens can help reduce moisture levels.